makpevwei/makpevwei.github.io/README.md

 4. **Blog Generator AI**: A Streamlit app that generates blog posts based on user input using Gemini AI.

 5. **AI Summarizer**: A Gradio app that summarizes users text and PDF file.

+6. **Resume and Cover Letter Generator**: A Streamlit app that generates resume and cover letter using AI.

 ## Skills